Today, we want to offer you the mixed paella recipe of a great Spanish cook, Johana Rueda.

 Although a slow cooker or pressure cooker can be used to prepare paella mixta, it is crucial to keep in mind that the rice may end up having a different consistency than it would if it were cooked in a traditional paellera.
 So don’t use a slow cooker, please!

 Paella wine pairing guide: which wine shall we serve with Paella?

-But if we throw in the mix paprika and peppers too, we could give a shot to a more complex wine like the 2007 Carmignano Terre a Mano, a remarkable synthesis that has the airy potpourri of the Sangiovese with the addition of the zesty smoked suggestions of the Cabernet Sauvignon, ennobled by a stony terroir that gives a silky finesse to the tannins, making this wine the ultimate soul mate of the Paella.
+If we add paprika and peppers to the mix, we can try a more complex wine like the 2007 Carmignano Terre a Mano, a remarkable synthesis that has the airy potpourri of the Sangiovese with the addition of the zesty smoked suggestions of the Cabernet Sauvignon, ennobled by a stony terroir that gives the tannins a silky finesse, making this wine the ultimate soulmate of the Paella.

 If you prefer a cocktail, a simple sangria would be great.